bitovi/academy/src/typescript/5-classes.md

 ## Classes in TypeScript

+For those newer to Object-oriented programming, classes are special functions that help us abstract our code.
+Classes can define function expressions and function declarations.

-A class in JavaScript is a structured way to define prototype based functions.
-Classes allow us to take an object-oriented approach to building our JavaScript applications that may seem more familiar than the JavaScript "prototype" way.
+In JavaScript, a class is a structured way to define what you may have seen before - prototype based functions.
+This allows us to take an object-oriented approach to building our JavaScript applications.

 @sourceref ./5-1-javascript-prototype.html
 @codepen

+In the TypeScript class example, the 'name' member is initialized on line 4.
+We'll look at setting the name via the constructor next.
 @sourceref ./5-2-typescript-class.html
 @codepen
+@highlight 4

 ### Constructor

-A constructor is a way to initialize members on a class.
+The constructor method is how to create and initialize a new object with members.
+The constructor is used when we call a class with the ``new`` keyword, because it constructs and retuns a new object for us with properties we gave it.

 @sourceref ./5-3-class-constructor.html
 @codepen

+When declaring members, it's also possible to instantiate a value on them.

+@sourceref ./5-3-class-constructor-initialized.html
+@codepen

-It's quite a common pattern, which is why TypeScript also provides a shorthand.
+Using the constructor to set public members is quite a common pattern, which is why TypeScript also provides a shorthand.

 @sourceref ./5-4-constructor-short.html
 @codepen

 ### Inheritance

 Inheritance is a way to extend functionality of existing classes.
 If the devired class contains it's own constructor function, it MUST call a super method with params matching that of it's parent class.
 Super is a call to the parent constructor method to ensure the properties are set for the parent.
+The following shows accessing the move mehtod from the parent class and adding run and talk methods to the child class.

 @sourceref ./5-5-inheritance.html
 @codepen